From Language Models over Tokens to Language Models over Characters: Introduction

-Hence, the trailing white space undesirably impacts the output, which no longer corresponds to the proverb.
-This behavior is odd, as we would expect the most likely continuation (shown above) to be invariant to whether or not the whitespace character (\charfont{\textvisiblespace}) is in the prompt or the continuation.
-More broadly, the \emph{prompt boundary problem} may be generally characterized as an unwanted sensitivity to the characters at the boundary and the continuation.
-Our perspective is that the prompt boundary problem arises from incorrectly conditioning the \emph{token-level} language model on a string of \emph{characters} by using $\tokenizer(\charseq)$ rather than finding token strings that best match the prompt $\charseq$.
+Our perspective is that the prompt boundary problem arises from incorrectly conditioning the \emph{token-level} language model on a string of \emph{characters} by using $\tokenizer(\charseq)$ rather than finding token strings that best match the prompt $\charseq$.\footnote{Probabilistic condition preserves the necessary relative probabilities that we specified in the prompt boundary problem.}

-$\hookrightarrow$ \emph{The token healing heuristic:} \citet{token-healing} present \emph{token healing} as a heuristic that mitigates the prompt boundary problem.
-Token healing works as follows: (1) Tokenize (i.e., encode) the prompt.
+$\hookrightarrow$ \emph{The token healing heuristic:} \citet{token-healing} present \emph{token healing} as a heuristic that mitigates the prompt boundary problem; it works as follows: (1) Tokenize (i.e., encode) the prompt.
 (2) Backup the tokenized prompt to the penultimate token.
 (3) Generate the next token subject to the constraint that it starts with the unmatched substring at the end of the prompt.
 (4) Continue generating as usual.
-Now, we can see how token healing patches the running example:
+Now, we can see how token healing patches the running example:\looseness=-1 The most probable next token starting with \charfont{{\textvisiblespace}} is \tokenfont[530]{{\textvisiblespace}one}.
+Now, generating the remaining tokens recovers the desired output, as it matches the prompt before we added the whitespace.\looseness=-1